Cabins in Arkansas

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these cabins are highly rated for location, cleanliness, and more.

+There’s a good reason why they call Arkansas the Natural State: Its varied terrain encompasses dense forests, granite outcroppings, limestone caves, and flowing rivers favored by anglers.
+And it's all set against the rugged Ozark and Ouachita mountain ranges.
+But Arkansas isn't just a playground for the outdoorsy set.
+The state occupies a culturally fascinating intersection between the Midwest and Deep South.
 The microcultures and small towns here vary as much as the landscape, from charming mountain communities to the historic blues shacks along the Mississippi Delta.
 Little Rock, the capital city, is both symbolically and literally at the center of Arkansas.
 You can follow the trail of the Civil Rights Movement here at the Little Rock Central High School and explore the life of a leader at the Clinton Presidential Center.
 The state’s natural wonders and historical sites come together in Hot Springs, southwest of the capital.

 With an abundance of attractions and activities, Arkansas has a lot to offer at any time of the year.
 Summer visits can be a delight if you can handle the heat, but keep in mind — it can get quite humid.
-During that time of year, lake vacations are perfect for outdoor recreational activities.
+During that time of year, lake cabins are perfect settings for outdoor recreational activities.
 Spring and autumn are the best times to visit for milder temperatures.
 In spring, prepare to be awed by kaleidoscopic hues as the wildflowers erupt and the dogwoods and jonquils burst into bloom.
 Come autumn, onlookers revel in the fall foliage that carpets the mountains.

 Hot Springs National Park, located in the city of the same name, is where nature meets healing.
 Ancient thermal springs offer an immersive experience of one of the state’s best natural wonders.
 The park's Bathhouse Row features nine historic spas with marbled tubs, stained glass skylights, and thermal caves.
 Outside the center of town, 26 miles of hiking trails lead through lush woodlands with creeks, gorges, and scenic viewpoints.
 The park also hosts informative ranger-led tours that detail the region's history and natural environment.